 - Heat Intensity: 2 tablespoons of sambel olek in the honey chilli sauce creates a “medium heat”.
 If you’d like it a bit milder, go with 1 tablespoon of sambel olek in the sauce, and then you can add additional chilli upon serving if needed.

-- Sambel Olek: this is an Indonesian chilli paste available from the Asian food aisle of supermarkets.
-It is basically pulverised chilli with nothing else added.
+- Sambel Olek: this is an Indonesian chili paste available from the Asian food aisle of supermarkets.
+If you can't find this, any chili paste will work.

 - Veges: if you’re looking to add veges, I’d recommend choosing ones that cook quickly, like sliced green beans, spinach, kale, bok choi, red or green capsicum/peppers.

-- Alternatives to cashews: Almonds, Walnuts, or hazelnuts, or even a tin of drained water chestnuts will still give you a nice texture and crunch but without the nuts.
+- Cashews: Make sure to buy unsalted, otherwise this dish will be way to salty.
+Alternatives to cashews: Almonds, Walnuts, or hazelnuts, or even a tin of drained water chestnuts will still give you a nice texture and crunch but without the nuts.

 - Storage: Store in an air tight container in the fridge for upto 2 days.